I was finishing the last of my toast when I heard him say, “Your tattoo is beautiful.“

 We were kept entertained by one of the boat crew, a dark-skinned skinny guy who kept on shooting pick-up lines to the women on our boat.
 For example, when we went to the Big Lagoon and I said, “Wow, this is really beautiful.”

-I heard him say, “But not as beautiful as you.”
+I heard him say, “Beautiful, but not as beautiful as you.”

 At other times he told me, “Ma’am your smile is brighter than the sun,” and his favorite line, “Your smile is enough to make my day.”